VibeCheck vs. Relatio: Which Relationship App Actually Works for Men?

 - Video courses on communication, conflict resolution, and emotional availability

-- Progress tracking that gamifies relationship improvement
+- Progress tracking that gamifies relationship skill improvement

 - Couples' calendar for shared activities and check-ins